All Episodes

 I think there are a bunch of things going on.

-First of all, in some of these states like Ohio and Virginia, for example, the unemployment rate is lower in those states than it is nationally.
+First of all, in some of these states, like Ohio and Virginia, for example, the unemployment rate is lower in those states than it is nationally.

 So if the national polls tighten, will the statewide polls tighten?

-Oh no.
+Oh, no.

-Oh no, it was just last Friday.
+It was just last Friday.

-Clinton had spoken, he had exonerated Obama, nobody could have fixed the economy.
+Nobody could have fixed the economy.

-And now in just two work days, in just two business days.
+And now in just two workdays, in just two business days.

-Now here's Gloria Borg.
+Now, here's Gloria Borger.

 Oh, you know what?

-Now what was in this poll?
+Now, what was in this poll?

 What are they so worried about?

-The sample was 37% Democrat, 29% Republican, 34% independent, where Romney is up by eight.
+The sample was 37% Democrat, 29% Republican, 34% Independent, where Romney is up by eight.

 So they had a sample of plus eight Democrats.

-That's they're using the 2008 exit poll model.
+They're using the 2008 exit poll model.

 With a Democrat sample of plus eight, Obama is up three.